CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 ![Successful null session for SMB](/Pen-testing-blog/assets/images/1__GJpqymvwaDmlAKMRfXO03A.png "Figure 5 - successful null session for SMB")

 The only non — default file share is **Public**.
 I connect to the share and use the **ls** command to list out files on the share.
-There is only one pdf file — **SQL Server Procedures.pdf** , which I download to my Kali Linux machine via **get** command per Figure 5.
+There is only one pdf file — **SQL Server Procedures.pdf** , which I download to my Kali Linux machine via **get** command per Figure 6.

 ![Downloading PDF document to local machine](/Pen-testing-blog/assets/images/1__391GAbfH8BoSmFB3SY8BsQ.png "Figure 6 - Downloading PDF document to local machine")

 ### Enumerating LDAP — port 389

-As there are no other files or non — default shares, I move on to enumerating LDAP using the **ldapsearch** tool, hoping to find a list of domain users, possibly for a [Kerberos AS-REP-roasting attack](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/helping-protect-against-as-rep-roasting-with-microsoft-defender/ba-p/2244089), but had no luck as null bind requests were not allowed per Figure 6 below.
+As there are no other files or non — default shares, I move on to enumerate LDAP service using the **ldapsearch** tool, hoping to find a list of domain users, possibly for a [Kerberos AS-REP-roasting attack](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/helping-protect-against-as-rep-roasting-with-microsoft-defender/ba-p/2244089), but had no luck as null bind requests were not allowed per Figure 7 below.
 Explanation of flags:

-* /-x — Login without a password (null bind)
+* -x — Login without a password (null bind)
-* /-H — Specify the IP address of the host to bind to
+* -H — Specify the IP address of the host to bind to
-* /- b — Specify the search base to begin searching
+* -b — Specify the search base to begin searching

 ```bash
 ldapsearch -x -H ldap://10.1011.202 -b "dc=htb, dc=sequel"